torabir/Javascript-web-games/README.md

 # How to run:

-- Download all files from the folder of the game that you want to play.
+- Download or fork all files from the folder of the game that you want to play.
 - Open the html-file in a web-browser.

 # Additional notes